Drug companies face COVID cliff in 2023 as sales set to plummet

 Eli Lilly and Co made $2 billion in 2022 from monoclonal antibody COVID treatments and is not expecting any revenue from the business in 2023.

-The US Food and Drug Administration pulled its authorization of Lilly's latest antibody bebtelovimab in November because it was not effective against circulating Omicron sub variants.
+The US Food and Drug Administration pulled its authorisation of Lilly's latest antibody bebtelovimab in November because it was not effective against circulating Omicron subvariants.

 "We did fine with COVID," Eli Lilly CEO Dave Ricks said in an interview.
 "We made a little bit of money with it.
 What we did with that was we mostly reinvested it in R&D (Research and Development), and last year was a record R&D spending year for the company."